 Besides the fact that using your computer or phone is very stimulating, there is also a blue light emitted that inhibits melatonin production.
 That melatonin is what the brain needs to signal that it is time to sleep.
 The longer you keep looking at your phone, the longer it takes to produce the melatonin.

 You should stop using your phone or computer at least 30 minutes before you plan to go to bed.

 Set up your bedroom for sleep

 You should make your bedroom as inviting as possible.

 Make sure anything that would distract you from sleep is eliminated.
 Block any light and sound from outside.
 If your neighbors are loud or you live on a busy street then try washing out any distracting noise.
 This guide to white noise machines will help.

 An essential oil diffuser will also help to help your room smell pleasant.
 There are oils that help put you in a relaxed mood and help calm your thoughts to fall asleep.

 Take a bath before bed

 A warm bath will help relax the muscles and ease any tension.
-This will help get you relax and get your brain on board.
-Once you have your body and your brain ready, then you should fall sleep very quickly.
+This will help get you relaxed and get your brain on board.
+Once you have your body and your brain ready, then you should fall asleep very quickly.